 - Coupes, cups, and mugs – The exciting resurgence of cocktails has brought back a lot of traditions.
 One of them is the use of the cocktail coupe, an elegantly styled glass that looks like a champagne saucer.
 While they are not quite as common as the v-shaped martini glasses you see everywhere, they are making a strong comeback.
 They are also petite.
 The days of the huge cocktail glass are behind us.
 Quality is replacing quantity.
 Specialty glasses also make great gifts.
 Sometimes a certain drink calls for a specific serving vessel.
 The Moscow Mule, for example likes to be served in a copper mug, and the Mint Julep works best in a silver cup.
 We have collected barware for years and decided to start selling our treasures in the Summit Sips Shop

 - Books – It sounds like a gift cliche, but the right cocktail book will do more for your mixologist than any tool.
 Understanding the classics and having experience with original recipes from their historical context is the best way to understand spirits, modifiers and mixers as well as how to use them to make more contemporary concoctions.
+It might sound weird but make sure that the book layout design is well thought out.
+There’s nothing worse than a recipe book that is laid out in a confusing way or you have to flick through pages to get the rest of the recipe.
+Even if you don’t actually read the recipes, just give the book a flick through to check it’s got a good structure.
 Give your mixologist the exposure to drinks as they were meant to be.
 We recommend Several excellent examples in our books section of recommendations.
 Purchasing through our affiliate links helps support the site!